sairam1284/Project3_Airbnb-Beating_Market/README.md

 ----
 ### Key Takeaways
-**Obvious:** Factors below by far played the largest role in determining cash flow for a given listing.

-   * Size, Distance from City Center, Number of people that can be accommodated, and Number of Bedrooms
+**Unsurprisingly:** Size, Distance from City Center, Number of people that can be accommodated, and Number of Bedrooms played by far the largest role in determining cash flow.
+Honestly, this doesn't really reveal anything you already don't know.

-**Honestly, this doesn't really reveal anything you already don't know.
-Here are a few things that did surprise me!!**
+**Here are a few things that did surprise me!!**
    * Bed Type had low impact.
 This is important if you have a smaller place with an extra sofa.
 You can claim that sofa as a bed and increase the number of people that your place can accommodate
    * Flexible Cancellation policy had a low impact.
 This means that you could shift to a more strict policy and shield yourself from lost out on income due to last minute cancellations
    * Having more amenities matters, even if you don't think they are important(i.e. shampoo, toaster)